 The reason "tailor your resume" advice gets ignored is the time cost.
 Nobody's manually rewriting a resume per listing for 30 minutes when they're sending 10 applications a week.

-The fix: keep one well-built base resume, then run it through ApplyGlide's [Tailor My Resume](/jobs?intent=tailor) flow.
-Paste the JD, get a re-weighted version of your resume in 90 seconds — same facts, different emphasis, ATS keyword overlap optimized for that specific listing.
+The fix: keep one well-built base resume, then run it through ApplyGlide's Tailor My Resume flow.
+Paste the job description, get a re-weighted version of your resume in 90 seconds — same facts, different emphasis, ATS keyword overlap optimized for that specific listing.
 Apply, then move on.

 Sounds tedious.
 Pays back the first time you re-engage with a recruiter you talked to two months ago and they ask "what role were you originally considering with us?"